kerberos-io/documentation/content/factory/getting-started/index.md

 At any moment you can reboot one of your Kerberos Agents.
 When pressing the reboot button, next to your deployment, Kubernetes will destroy the pod of your deployment, and schedule a new one.

-{{< figure src="upgrade-reboot.gif" alt="You can specify the configurations on a global level, so all agents will inherit from that." caption="You can specify the configurations on a global level, so all agents will inherit from that." class="stretch">}}
+{{< figure src="upgrade-kerberos-agent.gif" alt="You can specify the configurations on a global level, so all agents will inherit from that." caption="You can specify the configurations on a global level, so all agents will inherit from that." class="stretch">}}

 ## Pods

 When creating a Kerberos Agent, Kubernetes will create a Kubernetes deployment and schedule a pod.
 The pod will be managed by your deployment, and deployed as a container to one of your available nodes.
 Once a pod dies/ crashes, or whatever unexpected scenario, the deployment will make sure it is deployed again to a different (or the same) node.
 This makes sure the Kerberos Agent is in a healthy state at all times.

-{{< figure src="pods.png" alt="When creating a deployment, a Kubernetes pod has created and assigned to a node." caption="When creating a deployment, a Kubernetes pod has created and assigned to a node." class="stretch">}}
+{{< figure src="pods.gif" alt="When creating a deployment, a Kubernetes pod has created and assigned to a node." caption="When creating a deployment, a Kubernetes pod has created and assigned to a node." class="stretch">}}

 ## Storage and video management